-- 1. HH Pre-Audit Questionnaire
+- 1. VOAGH Pre-Audit Questionnaire

-- 2. PP 700.40 Sexual Abuse and Harassment
+- 2. Policy 700.40 Sexual Abuse and Harassment

-- 3. Employee PREA Training Curriculum and Sign-in Sheets

-- 4. Interviews with the following:
+- 3. Interviews with the following:

 - a.
 Staff (Specialized/Random)

 Policy addresses the requirements of this standard.
 The policy prohibits any type of retaliation against any staff person or resident who reports sexual abuse or sexual harassment or cooperates in related investigations.
 The PCC is charged with monitoring retaliation.
 During the interview, she indicated that she follows up on all 30, 60 and 90-day reviews to ensure policy is being enforced and conducts periodic status checks on the frequency of incident reports, housing reassignments and negative performance reviews/staff job reassignments, as required in 115.67c.
 In the event of possible retaliation, the PCC indicated she would monitor the situation indefinitely.
 There have been no incidents of retaliation in the past 12 months.
-Compliance with this standard was determined by a review of policy and documentation and staff interviews.
+Compliance with this standard was determined by a review of policy/documentation and staff interviews.